* Qualcomm proposes further price talks with Broadcom

 * Focus on Fed chief's testimony, inflation data this week

-Powell will face questions from both houses of the U.S. Congress in a semi-annual testimony starting on Tuesday, his first major set piece since he took over from Janet Yellen earlier this month.
+Powell faces questions from both houses of the U.S. Congress in a semi-annual testimony starting on Tuesday, his first major set piece since he took over from Janet Yellen earlier this month.

 "There's some talk of him (Powell) being a little more open to tolerating inflation running above the 2 percent target.
 The focus will be to see if he is indeed open to that and the rationale behind it," said Aaron Clark, portfolio manager at GW&K Investment Management.